 Lab 3: Passive Components

 U.C.
-Davis Physics 116A 10/8/2003
+Davis Physics 116A

 INTRODUCTION

-In this lab you will build a Thévenin equivalent circuit and a low-pass filter and will characterize each.
+In this lab you will build a Thévenin equivalent circuit.
+Then you will consider RC circuit.
+You will determine the time constant and then study how an RC circuit can be used as either a low-pass or high pass filter.

 1. THÉVENIN EQUIVALENT CIRCUIT

 In this section, you will build a circuit and its Thévenin equivalent and see how equivalent these two circuits really are.
-Construct the circuit shown in figure 1, a voltage divider with load resistance, $R_L$ .
-For your lab report, calculate and measure the voltage at pointV for two values of $R_L$ , $1k\Omega$ and $10k\Omega$ .
-Be sure to include uncertainties in your measurements and to discuss the agreement between the calculated and measured values.
+Construct the circuit shown in figure 1, a voltage divider with load resistance, R_L .
+For your lab report, calculate and measure the voltage at point V for two values of R_L , $1k\Omega$ and $10k\Omega$.
+Be sure to include uncertainties in your both measurements and calculations and to discuss the agreement between the calculated and measured values.

 Figure 1: Circuit for demonstrating Thévenin equivalent.

 Now calculate the r and e for the Thévenin equivalent of the above circuit.
 The Thévenin equivalent circuit is shown in figure 2.
 Construct this circuit using the variable voltage power supply for e and some combination of resistors for r.
 For your report, show your Thévenin calculation, measure your actual e, r, and voltage at V, and compare V with the circuit above and with theory.